State Capacity and Long-Run Economic Performance

 California Institute of Technology - Division of the Humanities and Social Sciences

-We present new evidence about the long-run relationship between state capacity and economic performance in Europe, the birthplace of modern economic growth.
-Our database is novel and spans 11 countries and 4 centuries from the Old Regime to World War I. We argue that national governments undertook two political transformations over this period: fiscal centralization and limited government.
+We present new evidence about the long-run relationship between state capacity -- the fiscal and administrative power of states -- and economic performance.
+Our database is novel and spans 11 European countries and 4 centuries from the Old Regime to World War I. We argue that national governments undertook two political transformations over this period: fiscal centralization and limited government.
 We find a significant direct relationship between fiscal centralization and economic growth.
-Furthermore, we find that an increase in the state's capacity to extract greater tax revenues was one mechanism through which both fiscal centralization and, to some extent, limited government played significant economic roles.
-We believe that our analysis is among the first to show systematic evidence that state capacity is an important determinant of long-run economic growth.
+Furthermore, we find that an increase in the state's capacity to extract greater tax revenues was one mechanism through which both political transformations improved economic performance.
+Our analysis shows systematic evidence that state capacity is an important determinant of long-run economic growth.

 Number of Pages in PDF File: 46

 Keywords: political regimes, state capacity, economic performance, European history